vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

    int t;
 };
 ```
-### Double pointer hack
-- This is were it gets slightly confusing, although it is rather obvious when you give it some thought.
-We consider an example.
-Assume the class hierarchy presented in the last section (Downcasting).
-We have seen previously what the effect is of
+- Thus, for downcasting object having virtual base class we need to have atleast one virtual function in virtual base class.

+> **Double pointer hack**
+- Fow below code:
 ```
 Bottom* b = new Bottom();
 Right* r = b;
 ```
-(the value of b gets adjusted by 8 bytes before it is assigned to r, so that it points to the Right section of the Bottom object).
-Thus, we can legally assign a Bottom* to a Right*.
-What about Bottom** and Right**?
+- We already know that the value of `b` gets adjusted by 8 bytes before it is assigned to `r`, so that it points to the `Right` section of the `Bottom` object).
+Thus, we can legally assign a `Bottom*` to a `Right*`.
+What about `Bottom**` and `Right**`?
 ```
 Bottom** bb = &b;
 Right** rr = bb;
 ```
-Should the compiler accept this?
+- Should the compiler accept this?
 A quick test will show that the compiler will complain:
 ```
 error: invalid conversion from `Bottom**' to `Right**'
 ```
-Why?
-Suppose the compiler would accept the assignment of bb to rr.
+- Why?
+Suppose the compiler would accept the assignment of `bb` to `rr`.
 We can visualise the result as:
 ```
     |--------------| --------> |-------------|           |                        |
     |      bb      |           |      b      | --------> |------------------------|<------ Bottom